Thraax/Quantitative-comparisons/README.md

 # Quantitative-comparisons
 ## Introduce our basic quantitative data:

-This is simple data about olympiad, ten countries each of them earned a gold, sliver and bronze medals, our mission is to make comparisons and analysis for this data:
+This is simple data about olympiad, ten countries each of them earned a gold, sliver and bronze medals <br />
+our mission is to make comparisons and analysis for this data:

 ![image](https://user-images.githubusercontent.com/43391147/126034931-f1a99f84-58a3-4e27-a0d0-0dde22913e90.png)